-A coronavirus disease 2019 (COVID-19) vaccine is now available to children ages 12 through 15 in the U.S. Here's what parents and kids need to know about the safety and effectiveness of the vaccine, the possible side effects, and the benefits of getting vaccinated.
+Coronavirus disease 2019 (COVID-19) vaccines are now available to children ages 5 and up in the U.S. Here's what parents and kids need to know about the safety and effectiveness of the vaccine, the possible side effects, and the benefits of getting vaccinated.

-A week after the second dose was given, research showed no cases of COVID-19 in the 1,005 children given the Pfizer-BioNTech vaccine.
+A week after the second dose was given, there were no cases of COVID-19 in the 1,005 children given the Pfizer-BioNTech vaccine.
 Among 978 children given the placebo, there were 16 cases of COVID-19.
 None of the children had previously been diagnosed with COVID-19.
-The results suggest that the vaccine is 100% effective at preventing the COVID-19 virus in this age group.
+The results suggest that the vaccine is 100% effective at preventing COVID-19 in this age group.

 - Muscle pain